jonathan-poole/qs-admin-guide/docs/asset_management/data_connections/check_new_data_connections.md

 ## Goal
 {:.no_toc}
-Checking for new data connections on a regular basis is one of the ways to help curb the amount of connections that exist in your environment.
-It allows you to spot duplicates ahead of time, track what sources are being used, and catch any potential out-of-process additions.
-For a much deeper analysis of your data connections, please refer to the [Data Connection Analyzer](../../tooling/data_connection_analyzer.md).
+Checking for new data connections on a regular basis is one of the ways to help curb the amount of connections that exist in the environment.
+It allows for the ability to spot duplicates ahead of time, track what sources are being used, and catch any potential out-of-process additions.
+For a much deeper analysis of data connections, please refer to the [Data Connection Analyzer](../../tooling/data_connection_analyzer.md).

 ## Table of Contents
 {:.no_toc}